utsavdey/Fundamentals-Of-Deep-Learning-Assignments/vanilla_seq2seq/README.md

 # Vanilla Seq-to-Seq
 ----------------------------------------------------
-In this sub part of Assignment 3 we have implemented the Encoder-Decoder model without the attention.
+ For Vanilla Seq-to-Seq have implemented the Encoder-Decoder model without the attention.
 Multiple layers of encoder and multiple layer of decoder can be added in module.

 # Set up and Installation: #
 ----------------------------------------------------